 Natural cork is an eco-friendly and attractive alternative to leather and is a great material for making items like wallets, belts and purses.
 Harvesting cork from cork trees is beneficial for the environment because as the cork grows back the trees absorb more carbon dioxide from the air than they do when cork is not growing back.
 They also grow without the use of pesticides or other toxic chemicals.

 Our beloved pets need non-toxic beds too.
-Naturepedic's organic pet beds are made with organic natural materials instead of polyurethane foam, toxic waterproofing and other hazardous chemicals.
+Naturepedic's organic pet beds are made with natural organic materials instead of polyurethane foam, toxic waterproofing and other hazardous chemicals.
 That means any materials used are grown without the use of synthetic pesticides and fertilizers, GMOs and more – and toxic chemicals aren’t added in the manufacturing process either.
 They are GOTS-certified which means that beyond ensuring the organic integrity of your pet’s sleep space, GOTS verifies sustainable farming practices are used and fair labor conditions are adhered to.

 Rising temperatures are setting records around the world and data shows this deadly trend is accelerating.
 One significant source of global warming that we don’t hear a lot about is plastic.
 It's a major player in this phenomenon that is quickly affecting every aspect of life on Earth -- already causing deaths and health issues around the world, unsustainable ecological shifts, habitat loss, famine, unbreathable air, wildfires, dying oceans, sea level rise, and myriad other changes.
 Around the world, the plastics industry is the fastest-growing source of industrial greenhouse gases.
 (Continue reading)

 Throw out your black plastic utensils.
-A recent NY Times article about the toxicity of most black plastic products “Black Plastic Kitchen Tools Might Expose You to Toxic Chemicals,” created renewed awareness about the dangers of black plastic products.
+A recent NY Times article about the toxicity of most black plastic products “Black Plastic Kitchen Tools Might Expose You to Toxic Chemicals,” renewed awareness about the dangers of black plastic products.
 It’s not just the black ones, though they are the worst because they have a lot more discarded toxic e-waste in them.
 It's also not just utensils.
 Anything, including toys and hair accessories, made with black plastic likely contains highly toxic chemicals, such as hazardous flame retardants, some of which have been banned, lead, antimony, chromium and mercury.
-(Continue Reading)
+(Continue reading)

 You’ve probably heard of toxic PFAS chemicals found in water supplies across the U.S. and around the world.
 The so-called “Forever Chemicals” are everywhere.
 Their health impacts are numerous and are believed to include cancer, damage to the endocrine, immune and reproductive systems, and much more.